 The two greatest takeaways for the groom’s wedding shoes are that they must be leather and lace-up.

 If you feel like just another suit clone when you get dressed up, don’t despair.
 You have the chance to personalize your look with accessories.

 If you choose well, you can look very dapper and stand out at the same time.

 This is the number one accessory that people will notice.
 There are so many different options for a groom to choose from, but remember that you want something classy and understated.

 A neutral color tie is best.
-If you’re having (or attending to) a black-tie wedding and wearing a tuxedo, a black bow tie is the best choice.
+If you’re having (or attending) a black-tie wedding and wearing a tuxedo, a black bow tie is the best choice.

 If you are not having a black-tie wedding, make sure you match your wedding suit’s color with the correct tie color.
 Some universal choices include navy blue or ivory-colored ties.

 Wearing a vest?
 You may add a pair of suspenders for a dashing twist.
-Or you can wear a cummerbund with your tuxedo trousers, which will completely cover the belt area.
+Or you can wear a cummerbund with your tuxedo trousers, which will cover the belt area completely.

 Remember, you can’t wear both a vest and a cummerbund!

 If the wedding you’re attending requires the highest level of formality, you should add an exquisite dress watch with a black leather band.